 If I were to do the project again I'd look for better quality plywood (Marine Ply perhaps).
-The wood I received and a number of voids that needed to be filled.
-I used a stanley knife to scrape out any loose wood around the void and then gave it a quick sanding with a course grade paper.
+The wood I received had a number of voids that needed to be filled.
+I used a stanley knife to scrape out any loose wood around the void and then gave it a quick sanding with a course grade sandpaper.
 I had some Ronseal Wood Filler that I used to fill the voids level to the floor surface.
 A final sanding with a fine grit sandpaper finished the job.

 Because the plywood I used wasn't sealed I finished the job by painting the floor with three coat of Ronseal Diamond Hard Floor Paint.
 The 750ml tin covered the floor in three coats with nothing to spare!

 The floor after two coats, you can see where the filler is showing through (and a sneak peak of the framing going up)